 El Salvador – El Pepeton

-brought a new passion and dedication to the farm, working hard to achieve RFA certification, in addition to improving all aspects of the estate.
+1992 – bringing a new passion and dedication to the farm working hard to achieve RFA certification as well as improving all aspects of the estate.

 The estate is made up of 90 Hectares of coffee producing land and 5 hectares of natural forest.
 Starting at 1070 masl the farm is a long thin strip which climbs up to 1800 masl producing 3000 bags of coffee annually.
 The Estate has re-introduced the old practice of ‘agobia’ cutting and growing which has helped to significantly improve yield.
 Coffee trees are bent over and tied to the ground to keep them producing whilst new shoots grow vertically.